cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 5/4/2020

 With Tags in place I noticed that there were a few tags in photos where I was fine with the tag appearing on the photo page (I think...) but the tag was more personal and I didn't like it showing in the tag list for search.
 This is easily solved and makes sense to me to have a tags exclusion table in the database.
 But adding a table would break the apps for previous db version - so time to setup migrations.
 I initially tried doing this via the EF Core migrations - but quickly ran into trouble since I don't have a single db to point it to - I could change that of course with a always present test db or... but it made me feel like this wasn't quite the scenario they were focused on - so I quickly found FluentMigrator and within a few minutes had it at least seemingly working with the table added!

+First version of the Tags Exclusion Editor added - still needs works but basics in place.

+Still excited about Fluent Migrations and it working as expected and quickly but now I wondering if I can build a new database with EnsureCreated and the get FluentMigrations to do the right thing...
+More research needed.

 5/3/2020